kevinwang930/kevinwang930.github.io/content/post/java/concurrency/synchronizer-framework.md

 The heart of the framework is maintenance of queues of blocked threads, which are restricted to FIFO queues.
 The appropriate choices for synchronization queues are non-blocking data structures that do not themselves need to be constructed using lower-level locks.
-CLH have been used only in spinlocks.
+CLH(lock queue) have been used only in spinlocks.
 AQS made modification to the CLH locks to support blocking,cancellation and timeouts.
     1. CLH node with `prev` node link can deal with timeouts and cancellation
     2. CLH node with `next` node link to support blocking and waking up (park/unpark)